-The thing I found with Venice is that’s it’s actually quite big and because all of the streets are so tiny (literally some of them are so small!) there are actually so many of them so it is certainly possible to escape the crowds and explore Venice the right way, so here’s a few tips on how to do it!
+The thing I found with Venice is that’s it’s actually quite big and because all of the streets are so tiny (literally some of them are so small!) there are actually so many of them so it is certainly possible to avoid the crowds in Venice and explore Venice the right way by knowing where to avoid in Venice, so here are a few tips on how to do it!

 As I said at the start, the best thing to do is to get totally lost!
 I’d heard this from a few bloggers and read it on a few blogs and after going myself I realised that this is totally true!

 I’ll admit that I find it hard to get lost because I like following a map and knowing where I am on a map but for my first 4 or so hours in Venice I literally didn’t check the map on my phone to check my location and it was great!

 If I saw a cute street or lane then I took it, if I got to a dead-end (most of the dead ends are basically streets leading straight onto the water) then I backtracked and took another street instead and actually, I found that in those 4 hours I didn’t go back on myself or circle round to somewhere I had already been which I found really crazy but also really good!